(1841 - 1906)

 References & notes

-Service information from Henderson1 and his Consolidated Service Records (via Fold3).
+Service information from Henderson1 and his Compiled Service Records (via Fold3).
 His experience at Sharpsburg from letters he wrote to John Gould in May and June 1891.
 Personal details from US Censuses (1850-80) and state marriage, probate, and voter records.
-Thanks to Barry Trulock for his research into Johnson.
+Thanks to Barry Truluck for his research into Johnson.

 His father Robert, Senior who was also in Company K, died in Atlanta on 27 June 1862.
 Robert, Jr. married Jesse Jackson in 1869 and they had three children together.